Table of Contents

 What Injuries Pay The Most?

 - Traumatic brain injuries (TBIs) are serious and costly.
 Even mild concussions can have lasting effects, while severe brain injuries can cause permanent impairments.
-The high cost of treatment and care makes settlements for TBI cases substantial.
+The high cost of treatment and care generally makes settlements for TBI cases substantial.

 Do I Have To Pay Taxes On An Injury Settlement?